Understand guideline and funding cycles

 The Human Rights program seeks to strengthen human rights protections, advance government accountability, and improve the reach and quality of justice.
-Our grantmaking aims to defend free expression and enhance criminal justice globally, with a special focus on Mexico, Nigeria, and Russia.
-The MacArthur Foundation has a long history as a leading human rights funder, beginning with the new Foundation’s very first grant in 1978.
+Our grantmaking aims to defend free expression and enhance criminal justice globally, and in select countries.
+The Foundation has a long history as a leading human rights funder, beginning with the new Foundation’s very first grant in 1978.
 Since then MacArthur has supported more than 600 organizations that have been fundamental in providing the infrastructure for the human rights movement.
-There has been a distinctive emphasis on international justice.

 Our current strategy builds on this work, while responding to trends and opportunities that have emerged in the field in recent years: